By Ehren Allen, PT/Certified Orthopedic Manual Therapist

 Physical therapists now enter the profession with a doctoral level of education.
 The training for a physical therapist includes medical screening, diagnostic imaging, and pharmacology.
 While in most states, physical therapists do not prescribe medications or order films.
 The therapists and physicians at JOI work closely together to obtain the best possible outcome for you!

-4. Physical Therapy Saves Money
+4. PT Saves Money

 Studies show that early physical therapy decreases the total cost of care for many patients.
 In 2004, Starbucks requested that their employees with uncomplicated low back pain be sent to physical therapy.
 This was the first line of treatment before ordering tests and films.
 This request came after they looked at their employees’ treatments.
 They found out that they almost always ended up in physical therapy after all the tests and films were ordered.
 By placing physical therapy at the beginning of the treatment plan, most patients recovered without requiring further tests or films.
 Therefore, this significantly lowered the cost of their care.